I see clients with no insurance as well as those who have insurance but wish to pay privately.

 Used to help clients process events that happened to them that had significant impact on their lives from a minor car crash to severe trauma and everything in between.
 Also used to help clients who deal with chronic pain.

-The first 15 minutes of consultation are free.
-Following that is $25 per 15 minutes.
+For potential clients, the first 15 minutes of the initial consultation are free.

 No show or late cancellation $100